-Asking for more money is one of the most daunting things you can do at work.
+Asking for more money is one of the scariest things you can do at work.

-Many of the articles I read mostly references ways in which employees can distinguish themselves—phrases like “go above and beyond” or “take on more responsibilities” often end up somewhere in these type of articles.
+Many of the articles I read reference ways in which employees can distinguish themselves—phrases like “go above and beyond” or “take on more responsibilities” often end up somewhere in these types of articles.

 In this article, however, I want to focus on ways you can ask for more money that don’t involve you doing more labor than you’re actually being paid for.